-Revitalization of vocational education institutions according to the 2016 presidential direction Revitalization of vocational education institutions, superior c22 ers/superior units and vocational superior schools from 29 e national to provincial levels aims to increase the number of qualified vocational graduates.
-In line with the central government's program, the DKI Jakarta Provincial Government encourages the improvement of education, starting with the launch of a revitalization program in 2019, the issuance of Governor's Decree Number 32 of 2019 concerning 4 Revitalization of Vocational Schools aims to increase the linkage and compatibility of the implementation of secondary vocational education in state SMCs and SMCs in the private sector with entrepreneurs with business/work practices implemented and developed in business life, which includes SMC revitalization, cooperation and organization.
+Revitalization of vocational education institutions according to the 2016 presidential direction Revitalization of vocational ucation institutions, superior centers/superior units an provincial superior schools from the national to provincial levels aims to increase the number of qualified vocational graduates.
+In line with the central government's program, the DKI Jakarta Provincial Government encourages the improvement of education, starting with the launch of a revitalization program in 2019; the issuance of Governor's Degree Number 32 of 2019 concerning the Revitalization of Vocational Schools aims to increase the linkage and compatibility of the implementation of secondary vocational education in state SMCs and SMCs in the private sector with entrepreneurs with business/work practices implemented and developed in business life, which includes SMC revitalization, cooperation and organization.
 Competence.
-Certification, curriculum, trainers and training staff, facilities and infrastructure, facility management, support for private vocational schools, the role and funding of trainers.
+Certification, curriculum, trainers and training staff, facilities and infrastructure, facility management, support for private vocational schools, and the role and funding of trainers.
 In addition, to support the program's implementation, the DKI Jakarta Provincial Government issued Governor's Decree Number 199 of 2020 concerning the 2019-2022 Professional Higher Education Partnership Working Group.
 The government has established operational units for practical work to train qualified graduates since 1990.
-According to Article 29(2) of Government Decree No. 29 of 1990, vocational schools can establish professional production units to prepare students for working life.
-The production unit is a company related to the school education and training program (Diklat), which aims to optimize the resources owned to create 24 eater added value, thus supporting the implementation of school programs.
-Work to interprove the quality of vocational secondary schools continues.
+According to Article 29(2) of Government Decree No. 29 of 1990, vocational schools can establish professional production units to prepare stude 😘 for working life.
+The production unit is a company related to the school education and training program (Diklat), which aims to optimize the resources owned to create greater added value, thus supporting the implementation 14f school programs.
+Work to improve the quality of vocational secondary schools continues.
 In 2005, through the Department of Vocational High Schools (Department of Vocational High Schools), the government helped build 50 Edotel (educational hotels) as school and hospitality facilities by introducing industry in schools so students could complete practicum assignments.
-The edotel used as an operational facility is also a production unit that the school can develop to cover operational costs.
+The 🐽 tel used as an operational facility is also a production unit that the school can develop to cover perational costs.
 In addition, the production unit becomes a learning model by applying in SMK units an industrial partner system known as the teaching factory learning model.
-Conceptually, teaching factory is a production/service based learning model from SMK institutions that refers to industrial standards and practices and is implemented in an industrial environment.
-Implementing the teahing factory requires unconditional participation from the sector a evaluating the quality of vocational education outcomes as a key variable.
+Conceptually, a teaching factor 10 a production/service-based learning model from SMK institutions that refers to industrial standards and practices and is implemented in an industrial environment.
+Implementing the teaching factory requires uncondified all participation from the sector in evaluating the quality of vocational education outcomes as a key variable.
 The basic idea of the teaching factory is to transfer the industrial production environment to the classroom training room.
 Real life production is necessary to enhance real activity-based learning skills about industry practices in everyday life.
-The program prepared with the SMK partner working group development team has begun.
+The program prepared with the SMK partner, the working group development team, has begun.